Chinese Foreign Minister To Visit Egypt, Tunisia This Week: Ministry - UrduPoint

 Israel has responded with a relentless military campaign that has killed at least 23,357 people, mostly women and children, according to the Hamas-run Gaza health ministry.

-Chinese President Xi Jinping has called for an "international peace conference" to resolve the fighting.
+From January 18 to 22, Wang will then visit Brazil and Jamaica -- two countries that "have the same or similar positions on many regional and international issues", said Mao.

+"We will take this opportunity to further strengthen the foundation of mutual political trust with the two countries, (and) deepen mutually beneficial friendly cooperation in various fields," she added.

-Wang's overseas travel will coincide with another trip abroad by a top Chinese official, Premier Li Qiang, this week.
+Wang's overseas travel will coincide with a trip abroad by another top Chinese official, Premier Li Qiang, this week.

 Li will from Sunday to Wednesday visit Switzerland, the foreign ministry said, where he will attend the World Economic Forum Annual Meeting 2024 and carry out a state visit.